 - Vision and hearing loss

 - Lung cancer, respiratory illnesses, and other lung damage

 - Soft tissue injuries, and more.

 An oil refinery accident from negligence can lead to immediate injuries requiring emergency medical attention.
 However, some injuries, such as respiratory illnesses from exposure to toxic chemicals, can develop over time.
 These are far more dangerous as victims are unaware that exposure to harmful substances daily slowly poisons them from the inside.

-Nearly every state requires employers to carry workers’ compensation insurance, but that is not the case in Texas, even when volatile chemicals are present.
+Nearly every state requires employers to carry workers’ compensation insurance, but that is not true in Texas, even when volatile chemicals are present.

 However, if your employer does not have workers’ compensation, you or your wounded family may be able to pursue a lawsuit against them or the responsible party.
-But for that, you would need to prove negligence leading to these unsafe working conditions.
-Our Texas refinery accident attorneys can help investigate the cause of your accident and determine the liable party who was negligent in their duty to protect you from long term exposure and other injuries.
+But for that, you must prove negligence leading to these unsafe working conditions.
+Our Texas refinery accident attorneys can help investigate the cause of your accident and determine the liable party who was negligent in their duty to protect you from long-term exposure and other injuries.